International Lithium (CVE:ILC) Stock Price Down 40% – Here’s What Happened

 International Lithium Corp.
-(CVE:ILC – Get Free Report) was down 40% during trading on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 2,376,253 shares were traded during mid-day trading, an increase of 1,677% from the average daily volume of 133,703 shares.
+(CVE:ILC – Get Free Report)’s stock price dropped 40% during trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 2,376,253 shares traded hands during trading, an increase of 1,677% from the average daily volume of 133,703 shares.
 The stock had previously closed at C$0.03.

 International Lithium Price Performance